MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/triggers.md

   - pull_request:
 ```

-### On push or master or Pull Request to any branch
+### On push to master or Pull Request to any branch

 ```yaml
 on: